 Migration Point Overhead.
 Next, we wanted to evaluate the cost of inserting migration points into the code.
-Figures 6, 7, 8 and 9 show the overhead for inserting migration points for CG and IS versus uninstrumented versions of the application with various class sizes and numbers of threads.
+Figure 6 shows the overhead for inserting migration points in the NPB benchmark suite versus their uninstrumented counterpart versions for various class sizes and numbers of threads.
 As shown in these graphs, the overheads for instrumentation are small compared to total application execution time.
-Most overheads are less than 5%, and in general decrease as class between migration points.
+Most overheads are less than 5%, and in general decrease as class size and number of threads increase (several configurations show speedups due to cache effects).
+These results indicate that inserting migration points does not significantly impact performance, as migration points consist only of a function call and a memory read.